 Friday & Saturday, 4 - 10 PM

-After dinner get cozy at your accommodations and relax.
+After dinner relax at your accommodations.

 Morning: Have breakfast at Au Bon Lieu French Creperie,